achi08rbb/nfl_project/setup/README.md

     ```
     docker ps
     ```
+    x.
 Look for the airflow worker container id and run the following:

 ```
 docker-compose exec -it